 Latter-day Saint scholar John A. Tvedtnes has noted an interesting idiom regarding names in the Book of Mormon.

-In English we would say that a parent “called his son John”, whereas in Hebrew a parent would “call the name of his son John”.
+In English we would say a parent “called his son John”, whereas in Hebrew a parent would “call the name of his son John”.
 In Hebrew it is the name that is “called” rather than the person or place.

-Interestingly the Book of Mormon is consistent with this Hebrew idiom.
+The Book of Mormon is consistent with this Hebrew idiom.
 In many places of the Book we see that the names of places are “called” such as:

 “we did call the name of the place Shazer” (1 Nephi 16:13)